5-Day Silent Mindfulness Retreat – California Jan 2020

-A 6 – day / 5-night teacher-led silent residential mindfulness meditation retreat, January 2nd – 7th, 2018, at the historic Joshua Tree Retreat Center in Southern California.
-This west coast mindfulness meditation retreat will be led by highly experienced Mindfulness teachers and is designed to support mindfulness practitioners of all levels in cultivating and deepening your practice.
-If you are on a mindfulness teacher training pathway, our program is co-sponsored by the UMASS Center for Mindfulness.
-And attendance at this retreat fulfills the Oasis /CFM 5-day/night retreat prerequisite for mindfulness teacher training.
+A 6 – day / 5-night teacher-led silent residential mindfulness meditation retreat, January 2nd – 7th, 2020, in Joshua Tree, California.
+Designed to support practitioners of all levels in cultivating and deepening your practice.
+Our Silent retreat is co-sponsored by the UMASS Center for Mindfulness and fulfills the Oasis /CFM 5-day/night retreat prerequisite for people interested in mindfulness teacher training.

 3:00 pm - 12:00 pm

-Led by Beth Mulligan , Hugh O’Neill and Cayce Howe
+Led by Beth Mulligan , Hugh O’Neill , Cayce Howe and Julie Chippendale, BSN

 Joshua Tree, CA 92252

 This Mindful-Way Mindfulness Meditation Retreat is an intensive, residential, teacher-led, 5 night silent meditation retreat, which emphasizes the deep understanding and practice of mindfulness meditation in its most universal and secular expression.

 While open to all students who are willing to undergo the discipline of silent retreat, this mindfulness retreat also fulfills one of the retreat prerequisites for attending the Oasis Institute for Mindfulness-Based Professional Education and Training.